abhilashtengli/tradeflow/README.md

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute:
 1. Fork the repository.
-2. Create a new branch .
+2. Create a new branch.
 3. Commit your changes.
 4. Submit a pull request.

 ---